daviddmvnm/Auto_Connect/README.md

 **AutoConnect** is a Python-based automation tool that helps streamline cold LinkedIn outreach.
 Built as a desktop prototype, it scrapes profiles, predicts who’s most likely to accept a connection request using a simple machine learning model, and sends invites — all through a clean GUI.

 This project explores behavioral patterns in online networking and turns them into a fully working ML-powered bot.
-It’s my first end-to-end system: scraping, feature engineering, modeling, GUI design, and bundling as a standalone executable
+It’s my first end-to-end system: scraping, feature engineering, modeling, GUI design, and bundling as an appimage

 ---
 # **Quick Disclaimer!!!**